Arne Jacobsen: Large commissions

 With the SAS Royal Hotel, built from 1956 to 1960, Jacobsen was given the opportunity to design what has been called "the world's first designer hotel."
 He designed everything from the building and its furniture and fittings to the ashtrays sold in the souvenir shop and the airport buses.

 These larger assignments started to attract attention and commissions from abroad.
 Rødovre Town Hall secured him an invitation for his first competition in Germany which was followed by a number of other German projects.

 A delegation of Oxford dons visited the SAS Hotel and the Munkegård School in their search for an architect for St Catherine's College.
 They were soon convinced he was the right choice for their important commission.
 Again Jacobsen designed everything, including the garden, down to the choice of fish species for the pond.
 The dining hall is notable for its Cumbrian slate floor.
 The original college buildings received a Grade I listing on 30 March 1993.
+Some individual buildings on the campus also have their own, high, listings, including the Grade I listed bike shed.